stijn-dejongh/lovecraft_public_domain/raw_converts/ee.md

 of their ancient, heathenish ceremonies.
 He hinted at odd secrets and strange powers as often as he boasted of his mechanical skill.
 Of late he had disintegrated rapidly; growing morbidly suspicious of his colleagues, and undoubtedly joining his native friends in ore-thieving after his cash got low.
-He needed unholy amounts of money for something or other&mdash;was always having boxes come from laboratories and machine shops in Mexico City or the States.
+He needed unholy amounts of money for something or other--was always having boxes come from laboratories and machine shops in Mexico City or the States.

-  As for the final absconding with all the papers&mdash;it was only a crazy gesture of revenge for what he called &ldquo;spying&rdquo;.
+  As for the final absconding with all the papers--it was only a crazy gesture of revenge for what he called  "spying ".
 He was certainly stark mad, for he had gone across country to a hidden cave on the wild slope of the haunted Sierra de Malinche, where no white men live, and had done some amazingly queer things.
 The cave, which would never have been found but for the final tragedy, was full of hideous old Aztec idols and altars; the latter covered with the charred bones of recent burnt-offerings of doubtful nature.
-The natives would tell nothing&mdash;indeed, they swore they knew nothing&mdash;but it was easy to see that the cave was an old rendezvous of theirs, and that Feldon had shared their practices to the fullest extent.
+The natives would tell nothing--indeed, they swore they knew nothing--but it was easy to see that the cave was an old rendezvous of theirs, and that Feldon had shared their practices to the fullest extent.